 Figure 1 shows the V-I characteristics of a diode.
 When forward-biased, the diode begins to conduct current as the voltage across its anode (with respect to its cathode) is increased.
 When the voltage approaches the so-called knee voltage, about 1 V for silicon diodes, a slight increase in voltage causes the current to increase rapidly.
 This increase in current can be limited only by resistance connected in series with the diode.

-The Schottky diode is a low voltage, high speed device that works on a different principle from that of the PN Junction diode.
+The Schottky diode is a low-voltage, high-speed device that works on a different principle from that of the PN Junction diode.
 It is constructed without the usual PN junction.
 Instead, a thin barrier metal (such as chromium, platinum, or tungsten) is interfaced with the N-type semiconductor.
-This construction results in a low on state voltage (about 0.6 V) across the diode when it conducts.
-Furthermore, it can turn off much faster than a PN junction diode, so switching frequency can be high.
+This construction results in a low on-state voltage (about 0.6 V) across the diode when it conducts.
+Furthermore, it can turn off much faster than a PN junction diode, so the switching frequency can be high.
 However, the reverse leakage current is much higher, and the reverse breakdown voltage is lower compared with that of a PN junction diode.
-Schottky diodes are therefore used as rectifiers in low voltage applications where the efficiency of conversion is important.
+Schottky diodes are therefore used as rectifiers in low-voltage applications where the efficiency of conversion is important.
 These diodes are also widely used in switching power supplies that operate at frequencies of 20 kHz or higher.